 Using this information, the risk-informed inspection plan can be developed to evaluate the effectiveness of the licensees program practices such as post-maintenance testing for modifications that, if improperly installed or implemented, could affect the function of mitigating system equipment, temporary modifications used as backup electrical power supplies, and aligning electrical power supplies during switchyard activities.

-In addition to the licensees outage risk assessment, inspectors are encouraged to use other resources, including shutdown risk insights from similar plants and insights from shutdown risk studies by the NRC (e.g., NUREG-1449, “Shutdown and Low Power Operation at Commercial Nuclear Power Plants, and NUREG/C-6093, “An Analysis of Operational Experience During Low Power and Shutdown).
+In addition to the licensees outage risk assessment, inspectors are encouraged to use other resources, including shutdown risk insights from similar plants and insights from shutdown risk studies by the NRC (e.g., NUREG-1449, “Shutdown and Low Power Operation at Commercial Nuclear Power Plants, and NUREG/CR-6093, “An Analysis of Operational Experience During Low Power and Shutdown).

 Reactor Safety Cornerstone Team Inspection Planning Example

-The baseline program includes team inspections: , , and and .
+The baseline program includes four team inspections: fire protection, component design bases, modifications/10 CFR 50.59, and problem identification and resolution.
 The procedures for each of these inspections specifically require senior reactor analyst (SRA) involvement before the inspection.
-The SRA will review the licensees IPE or IPEEE before the inspection and provide risk insights to the inspection team.
+The SRA will review the licensees IPE or Individual Plant Examination of External Events (IPEEE) before the inspection and provide risk insights to the inspection team.

 Resident and Region-Based Inspection Examples